Last Updated: APRIL 2021

 What happens if you are caught using your sat nav illegally?

-If you’re caught using your phone illegally while driving you will get 6 penalty points on your licence as well as a £200 fine.
+According to the UK government, if you’re caught using your phone illegally while driving, you will get 6 penalty points on your licence as well as a £200 fine.
 If you passed your driving test within the last 2 years and are caught using your phone while driving you will instantly lose your licence.
 Depending on the situation, you could also be banned from driving and get a maximum fine of £1000.

 If you’re stopped when using a sat nav or phone as a sat nav and you don’t have a full view of the road ahead, you could be fined up to £1000 or get 3 penalty points on your licence.